Rangers is for young women aged 14 to 18.

 - Personal Values

-There are many international opportunities open to members of The Senior Section.
+There are many international opportunities open to members of Rangers.
 They range from attending guiding events abroad to volunteering on community projects in developing countries.

 Members can also take part in our successful peer education programme.
 Young women can become Peer Educators trained to run sessions on issues that affect girls and young women such as binge drinking, bullying, stress management and sexual health.

 They can also make their voices heard by, for example, joining the guiding delegation at the British Youth Council, or having a say in the future of guiding by attending an innovate meeting.

 Rainbows is our section for girls aged five to seven.Read More

 Being a Rainbow is all about learning, developing self-confidence and building friendships.
 Rainbows are encouraged to learn about working together and being kind and considerate to others, and also to think about the wider world.
 Although Rainbows do sometimes do badges and challenges, the main focus is on having lots of fun!